Join us for our free Dance Talks lecture series to learn more about the works on Houston Ballet's stage and the artists behind them.

 Since 1975, Houston Ballet has had an Artistic Director at the helm who is also a choreographer.
 Join Stanton Welch as he discusses the Company’s rich creative history with former Artistic Director Ben Stevenson OBE and former Interim Artistic Director James Clouser.
 This is a special event in conjunction with the 50th Anniversary Alumni Weekend.

 Ben Stevenson’s production of The Sleeping Beauty was built after the Company moved into its glorious performance space at the Wortham Theater Center.
 We will explore this timeless tale of good and evil from our 21st century perspective and identify moments in the story and ballet that have significance for dancers and audiences alike.

 The moderator for the evening is Dr. Elizabeth Klett, author of Choreographing Shakespeare.
 Dr. Klett will discuss the traditional tale and lead a discussion with Houston Ballet dancers about the roles of Aurora, Lilac Fairy and Carabosse in Ben Stevenson’s The Sleeping Beauty.

 Forged in Houston

 The fourth program of the season features choreographers who have a long history with Houston Ballet.
 Trey McIntyre started in the Houston Ballet Academy and moved into the Company, where he launched his choreographic career.
 As an influencer of the company’s reputation and style, it is fitting to feature a world premiere by McIntyre during Houston Ballet’s 50th anniversary season.

-Houston Ballet Executive Director Jim Nelson will lead the conversation with McIntyre about his new work Pretty Things.
+Houston Ballet Director of Education Jennifer Sommers will lead the conversation with McIntyre about his new work Pretty Things.
 The panel will also include former Houston Ballet Principal Dawn Scannell and current dancers, Principal Connor Walsh and Soloist Harper Watters.